Introducing API Token Authentication for Bitbucket Server and Data Center

 - Read & write also permits PUT, POST, DELETE

-- From Bitbucket, the permission options are a bit more intricate
+- From Bitbucket, the permission options for personal access tokens are a bit more intricate

 Bonus Trick: You can also restrict who gets to create read&write tokens with the options above.